Join over 10 million users

 First-year employee churn rate = 30/115 X100= 26.08 %

-Apart from the cost issues, measuring employee churn will also help you in understanding if your hiring strategy is moving in the right direction.
+Apart from expenses, measuring employee churn also helps you in understanding if the hiring strategy is moving in the right direction.
 The data and benchmark will give you a starting point for investigation.
 After all, as an organization, you would want to know who is leaving and why!

 This understanding will help you determine what needs to change in the organization.
-Employees are critical to any business.
-As an organization, your strategy should be employee retention.
+Employees are critical to any business and hence, as an organization, your strategy should be employee retention.
 Understand their reasons behind their decision, inquire if it is company processes, the culture, or something else.
 This will help bridge any gaps in your people processes.

-Here are the 4 ways to help you reduce employee churn:
+Here are 4 ways to help reduce employee churn: